Amy is a professional journalist and columnist who writes about parenting, travel, health, career development, and interior design.

 - Property Records: Real estate records need to be kept for the duration of ownership.
 If there is a chance the records will be needed for tax purposes, save them following a transfer of ownership or sale.

 - Investment Records: All investment records and bank statements related to investments should be saved.
 If your statements are cumulative, you can keep just the most recent and shred the outdated paperwork.

 There are several different kinds of filing systems to consider.
 Depending on your needs, anything from a portable accordion file to a small filing cabinet could be required.
 Once you have cleaned out all the excess financial paperwork, evaluate how much space you will need to store the remainder of your files.
-Go just a little larger than you currently need, so you don't have to worry about moving to a larger system later and papers can be filed quickly and easily.
+Go just a little larger than you currently need, so you don't have to worry about moving to a larger system later, and you can file papers quickly and easily.

-I use a simple traditional filing system with tabs for each category (see section above for general categoriess).
-Additionally, I have separate files to store important papers for each of my children, medical bills and insurance.
-Each insurance policy and related statement have their own file as well.
+I use a simple traditional filing system with tabs for each category (see section above for general categories).
+Additionally, I have separate files to store important papers for each of my children, medical bills, and insurance.
+Each insurance policy and related statement have its own file as well.

 To be on the safe side, consider storing the following important, often irreplaceable documents in a rented safe deposit box or in a fireproof safe in your home.